Who to contact

-You don’t need to register a boat for use between West Hythe Dam in Shorncliffe, Kent and Iden Lock in Cliffe End, East Sussex.
+You do not need to register a boat for use between West Hythe Dam in Shorncliffe, Kent and Iden Lock in Cliffe End, East Sussex.

 Contact Shepway District Council to register a boat for use between West Hythe Dam and Seabrook.

 Scotland and Northern Ireland

 Check with the Inland Waterways Association to find the navigation authority for other areas.

 Using more than one waterway

 Canoe or rowing boat exemptions

 You may not need to register a canoe with the navigation authority if you’re a member of the British Canoe Union.

 Rowing clubs or associations can register a rowing boat for use on some waterways through British Rowing.